subnero1/website/_posts/2021-05-10-Diver-com-paper.md

 The paper was presented virtually by Dr. Prasad Anjangi during [Global Oceans 2020](https://global20.oceansconference.org/) back in October 2020.

-For more details, dowlonad the paper in the link above or [contact us](info@subnero.com).
+Download the full paper in the link above or [contact us](https://subnero.com/contact/) for more details.